 Summary and Outlook

-We expect that 2012 will be a pivotal year!
+We continue to believe that 2012 will be a pivotal year!

 Economic Growth (Real GDP)